flurdy/doubledragon/README.md

   Simply remove the resource, push to git, let the system catch up, add it back with the typo corrected, and the change gets picked up

   Most of the time the _"removal"_ can be done by commenting out the reference to it in a `kustomization.yaml` file.
-  Instead of actual removing actual _deployment_ etc git files and history.
+  Instead of removing actual _deployment_ etc git files and history.

 ## Add another cluster